Your cart

 Amplitude

-Amplitude refers to how deeply a massage gun penetrates the soft tissue.
+a massage gun penetrates the soft tissue.
 Our massage guns reach past the surface of the skin, effectively loosening fascia and muscle fibers.

 Percussive Therapy